ajschumacher/gadsdc/06-naive_bayes/README.md

  * What is the training step of Naive Bayes?
 What does it "learn"?
 How does this compare to KNN?
  * What are what the code calls `density` and `occurrence`?
 What is used to predict?
  * Does it matter whether a word appears in the test set that didn't appear in the training set?
 What happens?
- * Which "type" of Naive Bayes does the code implement?
-(See: http://blog.datumbox.com/machine-learning-tutorial-the-naive-bayes-text-classifier/)
+ * Which [type](http://blog.datumbox.com/machine-learning-tutorial-the-naive-bayes-text-classifier/) of Naive Bayes does the code implement?
  * What are some of the differences between this code and the method described by Paul Graham?
 Which method do you think would get better performance?